 It is an infamous episode in heavy metal culture: the Norwegian church arsons of the early 1990s.
 The media attributed them to Satanic heavy metal bands, and indeed in 1994 four heavy metal musicians were convicted of the burning of historic churches.
-This, and the accompanying murders, is well-known in the heavy metal community to the point of tedium, but I, as an architectural historian who cares about historic Christian churches and kvlt as fvck riffs, decided have a closer look from an historical angle.
+This, and the accompanying murders, is well-known in the heavy metal community to the point of tedium, but I, as an architectural historian is partial to both church buildings and kvlt as fvck riffs, decided have a closer look from an historical angle.
 What churches were lost?
 Who was behind it all?
 Let’s find out…

-The destruction of churches came from the poisonous influence of a few individuals: most prominently Varg Vikernes (then often going under the pseudonym Count Grishnackh).
+The destruction of churches came from the radical ethnonationalist influence of a few individuals: most prominently Varg Vikernes (then often going under the pseudonym Count Grishnackh).
 The role of the now-deceased Øystein Aarseth (generally referred to under his stage name, Euronymous), and the circumstances of his murder by Vikernes is a subject of endless debate.
-The cover of the 1993 EP Aske released by Varg Vikernes under the moniker Burzum featured the burnt-out shell of Fantoft stave church.
+The cover of the 1993 EP Aske released by Varg Vikernes under the moniker Burzum featured the burnt-out shell of Fantoft stave church (which we’ll see below).
 Although never convicted of this burning on the 6 June 1992, it is almost certain he committed it, and kicked off a wave of arsons that would last four years.

 Vikernes later joined Euronymous in Mayhem, the most influential band of the scene, to fill a gap left by the departure of bassist Jørn “Necrobutcher” Stubberud after the suicide of their lead singer Per “Dead” Ohlin by self-inflicted gunshot.
-Euronymous took a photograph of himself with Dead’s body, and kept pieces of his skull which Necrobutcher (ironically, given his name) found legitimately disturbing.
+Euronymous took a photograph of himself with Dead’s body, and kept pieces of his skull which Necrobutcher (perhaps ironically, given his moniker) found legitimately disturbing and didn’t want to associate with him anymore.
 Necrobutcher in fact was very affected by the loss of his bandmate and friend Dead, even attending his funeral at a medieval church in Dead’s home country of Sweden.
 Dead’s suicide is usually taken as the event that pushed the scene from rambunctious youth counter-culture into the realms of dangerous extremity.

 Vikernes and Euronymous allegedly plotted to bomb Nidaros Cathedral in Trondheim, which appears on the cover of their much delayed debut album De Mysteriis Dom Sathanas.
-However, by the time it was released on 23 May 1994, Euronymous had been murdered by Vikernes, and subsequently he was sentenced to 21 years in prison.
-The media interest around the case developed into hysteria, and probably had the side effect of encouraging more copycat attacks.
-If you don’t believe the height of the moral panic, check out a BBC local news report where a vicar from Tunbridge Wells (no, seriously) calls for Black Metal music to be banned because it sends a shiver up his spine (sounds like he really gets it then).
+However, by the time it was released on 23 May 1994, Euronymous had been murdered by Vikernes at an altercation in the former’s apartment in Oslo 10 August 1993, and subsequently he was sentenced to 21 years in prison.
+The media interest around the case developed into hysteria, and with the arguable side effect of encouraging more copycat attacks.
+If you don’t believe the height of the moral panic, check out a BBC local news report where a vicar from Tunbridge Wells (no, seriously) calls for Black Metal music to be banned because it sends a shiver up his spine (sounds like he really gets it then, because that’s what it’s supposed to do).

 Revheim, 1 August 1992

-This church was built in 1865 and extended in 1954.
+This church was built from 1864 as a new foundation inside the existing parish of Håland on the eastern side of Stavanger, and consecrated 20 September the next year.
+The building was extended and modernised in 1954.
 It looks pretty standard, but the original architect was Hans Ditlev Franciscus von Linstow, who was the architect of the Royal Palace in Oslo.

 The fire was caused by two minors.
 It was restored and reopened in 1994.
 The biggest loss was the altarpiece by Thoralf Gjesdal, an artist from Stavanger who created a new painting for the modernisation of the church in 1954.
-A competent local post-impressionist, but judging by this surviving Risen Christ at Orre Church in Klepp, Rogaland, his religious work was hardly remarkable stuff.
+A competent local post-impressionist, but judging by this surviving Risen Christ at Orre Church in Klepp, Rogaland (right), his religious work was hardly remarkable stuff.
+A replacement was painted by Svein A. Berntsen of Stavanger’s Madla district in a similar style.

 Holmenkollen Chapel, 23 August 1992